clij/clij2-docs/reference_gaussianBlur.md

 ## gaussianBlur
 <img src="images/mini_empty_logo.png"/><img src="images/mini_empty_logo.png"/><img src="images/mini_empty_logo.png"/>

-Computes the Gaussian blurred image of an image given two sigma values in X and Y. Thus, the filterkernel can have non-isotropic shape.
+Computes the Gaussian blurred image of an image given two sigma values in X and Y.

+Thus, the filterkernel can have non-isotropic shape.

 The implementation is done separable.
 In case a sigma equals zero, the direction is not blurred.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_gaussianBlur(Image source, Image destination, Number sigmaX, Number sigmaY);
+Ext.CLIJ2_gaussianBlur(Image source, ByRef Image destination, Number sigmaX, Number sigmaY);
 ```